 House Bill 2829

-On February 17, the day the “Display of the Republic of Vietnam Flag” bill was scheduled to be debated by the Senate Rules Committee of the Virginia Senate in Richmond, 24 inches of snow hit the area, bringing legislative business to a halt.
-That delay provided time for even more mail on the flag question to be added to the thousands of letters of support legislators had already received on the subject.
+On February 17, the day the “Display of the Republic of Vietnam Flag” bill scheduled to be debated by the Senate Rules Committee of the Virginia Senate in Richmond, 24 inches of snow hit the area, burying it.
+The Senate went ahead and did the same thing, killing the flag bill.

 Bob Hull told the House of Delegates that the latest census showed that 34,000 Vietnamese who had fled the Communist regime after 1975 resided in Northern Virginia.
 In addition, he said, 1,300 Virginians had died defending the South Vietnamese flag.
 His Vietnamese-American constituents, he said, felt offended and pained to see an oppressor flag flying in their children’s schools instead of the flag to which they had pledged their loyalty.
 These people, he said, had sought his support.
 They wanted the Founding Fathers’ ideals of freedom and democracy to be respected.